 Not only from the perspective of what happens after an individual is injured in slip and fall accidents due to poor floor safety, Bhurtel Law Firm is dedicated in helping public at large to avoid such tragic events by educating them as well as the organizations to follow floor safety that could potentially avoid such situation in the first place.
-It is more like an approach of being healthy than to treat the disease that Bhurtel Law Firm is dedicated towards for the greater good of every individuals.
+It is more like an approach of being healthy than to treat the disease that Bhurtel Law Firm is dedicated to for the greater good of every individual.

 Some of the tips towards floor safety to avoid slip and fall accidents and injuries are:

 IDENTIFY AND FIX PROBLEM AREAS

 All the problem areas like uneven surfaces, deep cracks, loose floor tiles and floor mats that don’t lay flat present common hazards that are unrelated to moisture but require attention should be fixed as soon as possible.